arcus/note_deidentification/annotation_guidelines.md

 ```

 Each of the labels above is explained in more detail in the sections that follow.
-You also have the option to add [additional information](#additional-options) to any annotation as needed, in the form of "Unsure" and "NonIdentifying" tags.
+You also have the option to add [additional information](#additional-options) to any annotation as needed, in the form of "Unsure" and "GenericTemplate" tags.
 And there's a notes box in the brat annotator, so you can record additional notes about an annotation as needed there.

 ### NAMES